tensorpack/tensorpack/docs/tutorial/inference.md

 e.g., use NHWC format, support encoded image format, etc.
 You can make these changes inside the `model` or `tower_func` in your `PredictConfig`.
 The example in [examples/basics/export-model.py](../examples/basics/export-model.py) demonstrates such an altered inference graph.

+OfflinePredictor is only for quick demo purposes.
+It runs inference on numpy arrays, therefore may not be the most efficient way.
+It also has very limited functionalities.

 ### Exporter